eagleflo/mpyq/README.md

     replay.sync.events                  765 bytes

 You can skip reading the listfile with `-s/--skip-listfile`.
-This might be necessarry if the listfile is encrypted or corrupted.
+This might be necessary if the listfile is encrypted or corrupted.
 Note that you cannot list files or extract the whole archive without the listfile.

 ## References